dexsuiteorg/docs/docs/source/user_guide/getting_started/run_a_simple_demo.rst

 ---------------

 - A window opens with the Franka arm and two cubes.
-- The agent stacks the top cube onto the base cube.
-- On success, the program terminates and prints:
+- The script steps the environment for a few seconds and prints:

 .. code-block:: text

-   ✅ Dexsuite is good to go!
+   Dexsuite is good to go!

 Next
 ----